Caga Tio Nadal Montjuic Barcelona view

 So, very different from the other market as here you won’t find much in the way of food and drinks, but you may well find some great hand-made presents.

-Personally, I bought all my decoration there: two Christmas plants, including a mini Christmas tree that will last years if I take good care of it.
-I also got a plant and dry fruit-based decoration that not only looks nice, but gives a lovely cinnamon /orange scent to my home!
+Personally, I usually buy all my decorations there: Christmas plants, including mini Christmas trees, that can last years.
+I also got a plant and dry fruit-based decoration a few years ago that I still have today, that not only looks nice, but gives a lovely cinnamon /orange scent to my home!
 I love how original it is!
 The craftswoman making it and selling it is simply a genius!

 Christmas decoration for your home